Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 #subsection("Monitor Plugin")
 In this section, the implementation of the monitor plugin is discussed.

+For this plugin, the following environments are considered: KDE, GNOME, wlroots based compositors and kwin based compositors.
+This selection covers a large section of the wayland compositors except the cosmic desktop, which will be released after this paper. @cosmic-release

 #subsubsection("Environment Differences")
 The introduction of Wayland complicates the fetching of the data needed for configuring monitors.
 This is due to the fact that many wayland environments have their own custom implementation of applying monitor configuration and will hence not be compatible with each other.
-For example, the wlroots implementation of applying a monitor configuration is defined by the wayland protocol extension zwlr_output_manager_v1.
-As the name suggests, this is made solely for environments using wlroots as their library.
-Similarly, KDE also offers their own protocol, while GNOME opted to go with the DBus route, providing a handy DisplayConfig endpoint.
+For example, the wlroots implementation of applying a monitor configuration is defined by the wayland protocol extension zwlr_output_manager_v1. @wlr-output-management As the name suggests, this is made solely for environments using wlroots as their library.
+Similarly, KDE also offers their own protocol, while GNOME chose the DBus route, providing a handy DisplayConfig endpoint. @kde-output-management @mutter-display-config

 For the X11 protocol, there is only one endpoint for fetching, as close to every environment uses the same display server (xorg) in order to implement their